 I have also served on the board of advisers at startup Cybermedia Corporation, where I advised the company on its initial marketing direction.
 The company successfully went public in 1996 and was acquired by Network Associates in 1998.
 I am also a past member of the board of directors for VitalStream, Inc.

-Due to being part of a large expat family, I had a peripatetic childhood and hence an eclectic educational background.
+Due to being part of a large expat family, I had a peripatetic childhood and an eclectic educational background.
 I attended Ecole Bilingue in Paris, Bjorns International School in Copenhagen, Hollywood Professional School in Los Angeles, and was one of the first students at SOCES, one of the early progressive magnet schools in Los Angeles.
 Originally trained as a classical musician, I studied piano at the Feninger/Brooks Studio and baroque classical music at the Early Music Institute, both in Los Angeles and since, I’ve been involved in electronic composition.
-I also studied chemistry at the California Institute of Technology as a teenager and later attended Eckerd College, studying for a major in Business Management.
+I later attended Eckerd College, studying toward a major in Business Management and I am a graduate of the Accelerated Management Program at Yale School of Management.

 I was born in Paris, France to American parents and live with my wife and four children in the Tampa Bay area of Florida.